axiom-data-science/fresca-catalog/README.md

 `fresca-catalog` contains three key components to enable these use cases:

 - `full_catalog.yml`: The Intake catalog itself, in its on-disk YAML representation
-- `fresca_catalog.py`: The logic required for building and interacting with that Intake catalog
+- `fresca_catalog/`: The Python package containing the logic required for building and interacting with that Intake catalog
 - `base_catalog.yml`: The minimal "seed" catalog required to programmatically build the "enriched" `full_catalog.yml`

 We'll explore these two use cases and the components listed above in the following sections.